Updated and corrected, July 24, 2022

 Always silent, Jesus.
 Why is that?

 If you ever want to talk to me, you know where I live.
 Show up at my door, Jesus, and that will be a miracle I can believe in.
-Better yet, if you can help the Cincinnati Bengals win their last six games, well, I just might rethink your existence.
-Not going to happen, I know.
-The Bengals are going to bungle their way to an 0-16 record.
+Better yet, if you can help the Cincinnati Bengals win the Super Bowl, that would be awesome!

 If you can’t help my football team win a few games, Jesus, what good are you?
 It’s not like I am asking you to feed the hungry, heal the sick, or put an end to violence and war.
-That would require you to give a shit, Jesus, and if there’s one thing I have learned over the past sixty-two years, it is this: you don’t give a shit about what happens on earth.
-We humans are on our own, and that’s fine with me.
+That would require you to give a shit, Jesus, and if there’s one thing I have learned over the past sixty-five years, it is this: you don’t give a shit about what happens on earth.
+We, humans, are on our own, and that’s fine with me.

-If you would like to leave a comment, please go here to do so.
+If you would like to comment on this post, please go here to do so.